 Developing Your Personal Essay - Remote!

-This workshop is designed for intermediate and advanced essay writers who are already working on personal essay projects and want to receive regular feedback in a supportive and constructively critical environment.
-The class will include in-depth workshops of student writing, discussions on the art and craft of the personal essay, and readings of exemplary demonstrations of the craft from pieces by writers like Kiese Laymon, Jaquira Diaz, Roxane Gay, and more.
+This workshop is designed for intermediate and advanced essay writers who are already working on personal essay projects and want to receive regular feedback on them in a supportive and constructively critical environment.
+Typically, each week, three students will bring in 5 to 7 pages (approx. 1,500-2,000 words maximum) of a personal essay draft (or part of a draft) to be workshopped, and will receive oral feedback "live" in class.
+The workshop will also include discussions on craft of personal essay writing, and readings of exemplary works in the genre, including but not limited to: Dinty Moore, Brenda Miller, Suzanne Paola, Roxane Gay, Brian Doyle, Bernard Cooper, Philip Lopate, Jacquira Diaz, Ryan van Meter, and others.
 In-class writing prompts will allow students to try their hand at different elements of personal essay writing.
-Over the course of the class, each student will submit work 2-3 times (depending on enrollment) and receive written and verbal feedback in an in-depth workshop; by the end of the course, students will have received detailed feedback from the instructor and fellow students on at least two excerpts or complete essays to guide their drafts towards revision.
+By the end of the workshop, students will have received solid feedback on at least two excerpts or complete essays (depending on enrollment), to guide their drafts towards revision.
+The instructor will offer written feedback on one complete draft or excerpt of any single essay.
 Note: Since the content of personal essays often reflect intimate issues, controversial views, and real-life situations, we will ensure that conversations around the work and its content takes place in a safe, supportive, and respectful space.

 This class will be hosted using live Zoom meetings!
 You will be able to participate in class via Zoom videoconference from wherever you’re most comfortable.
 All you’ll need is a laptop or a phone!
 About 15 minutes before your class is scheduled to begin, you'll receive an email from your instructor with a link to join the class meeting via Zoom–no need to download anything or sign up for Zoom in advance!
 If you have questions about remote learning, please feel free to reach out to [email protected] for more information.